 Who can help me navigate this and fill out a MNsure application?

 Springboard for the Arts can help, and it’s free!
-We’re available if you just have a question or would like to sit down to better understand all of this.
-We’re a certified MNsure Navigator so we can help you fill out the MNsure application to determine your options.
-But we CANNOT offer you advice on which plan to choose.
+We’re available if you just have a question or would like to sit down to better understand all of this, but we CANNOT offer you advice on which plan to choose.
 Only Health Insurance Brokers can offer advice on which health insurance plan is the best for you.
 Working with a broker is also free and they can look at your options from many private insurance companies.
 Please see below for a list of Health Insurance Brokers.